neiye

 4. Why People Think Quartz Is Natural Stone

-But here's the key point: just because a product contains natural elements doesn't make the final product 100% natural.
+But the key point is: even if some products contain natural quartz, it doesn't mean the final product is 100% natural.

-Quartz countertops are best described as engineered stone surfaces, not natural stone.
-That distinction matters if you're choosing materials based on origin, sustainability, or even building codes.
+Quartz countertops are best described as engineered stone, not natural stone.
+This distinction is crucial if you consider origin, sustainability, and even building codes when choosing materials.

 5. Benefits of Choosing Quartz Countertops